elabftw/elabdoc/doc/user-guide.rst

 Status
 ``````
 This useful feature lets you set the 'status' of an experiment.
-By default you can have :
+By default you can have:

 - Running (selected upon creation)
 - Need to be redone